 Case 1: Doctor Sweet

 On Sept.
 8, 1925, a young doctor named Ossian Sweet moved into a house in a respectable neighborhood in Detroit.
-Dr. Sweet was black and the neighborhood he moved into was all white.
-There were several threats against Sweet and his family and, despite police standing guard at his home, crowds gathered at night to protest.
-Sweet did the prudent thing and exercised his 2nd Amendment rights by inviting several friends over and providing them with firearms to help him guard his family.
+There were several threats against Sweet and his family because of their race and, despite police standing guard at his home, crowds gathered at night to protest.
+Sweet did the prudent thing and exercised his Second Amendment rights by inviting several friends over and providing them with firearms to help him guard his family.

 On the second night, a mob gathered at his house.
 Rocks were thrown at the residence, breaking a window, and several members of the mob rushed the house.
 The defenders opened fire, wounding one man and killing another.
 Sweet and his friends were held and tried for murder, and legendary attorney Clarence Darrow defended them.
 The first trial ended in a mistrial; the second in an acquittal.